 So you could be forgiven for thinking Finley's Otto was up to no good rather than being a hyperactive prankster for no other reason than to lead the audience up the garden path with his switching of an ice pick with the "Trick pick", all the time offering a stream of consciousness voiceover allowing us access to his feverish mindset.
 For such a low budget film, the ambition was admirable if not always completely helpful as there were times you wanted it to calm down a bit and let you work out what we were seeing; if anything, Murder a la Mod displayed a need to pack in as much inspiration as possible as if De Palma thought this was his big chance and he should really show what he was made of and how capable he could be.
 All that was actually to come in the next few years, rendering this a intriguing artifact, but probably of most use to those familiar with the director's later work - everyone else threatened losing patience with its affectations.
 Music by John Herbert McDowell (Finley sang the theme song).

-He's not aversed to directing blockbusters such as Scarface, The Untouchables and Mission Impossible, but Bonfire of the Vanities was a famous flop and The Black Dahlia fared little better.
+He's not aversed to directing blockbusters such as Scarface, The Untouchables and Mission Impossible, but Bonfire of the Vanities was a famous flop and The Black Dahlia fared little better as his profile dipped in its later years, with Passion barely seeing the inside of cinemas.
 Even in his poorest films, his way with the camera is undeniably impressive.
 Was once married to Nancy Allen.